Thrill Me: Production history

 A London production featuring Jye Frasca and George Maguire as Leopold & Loeb along with the voices of Patricia Quinn, Lee Mead and Les Dennis opened in April 2011 at the Tristan Bates Theatre and transferred to the West End's Charing Cross Theatre in May 2011 for a 4-week limited engagement.
 A revival at the Greenwich Theatre took place in April, 2015 prior to a UK Tour; followed by a production in 2017 which played London and the Edinburgh Fringe Festival.

 The Canadian premiere was presented by Fighting Chance Productions in Vancouver, BC.
 Directed by Ryan Mooney with music direction by Alison Dalton it featured Michael Gill and Braedon Cox who were nominated for Ovation Awards for their performances as well as winning Theatre BC awards for Best Lead Males.
 The show ran at the Shop Theatre in November 2012.

 A subsequent Canadian production was presented by Capricorn 9 Productions.
 Produced and directed by Larry Westlake at the intimate Red Sandcastle Theatre in Toronto, it ran a limited engagement from July 12 to 26, 2013.

 In 2017, Stephen Dolginoff and Doug Kreeger reprised their original roles of Nathan Leopold and Richard Loeb in a special revival of Thrill Me.

 In 2019, The Hope Theatre staged Thrill Me for their 10th in-house production.
 The show was nominated for Best Set Design at the Off West End Awards and both Bart Lambert (Nathan) and Jack Reitman (Richard) won Best Male Performance in a Musical.
-This production was confirmed to transfer to the Jermyn Street Theatre, which ran in January and February 2022 with Lambert and Reitman reprising their roles.
+This production transferred to the Jermyn Street Theatre in January and February 2022, with Lambert and Reitman reprising their roles.